domikalen/DOMIKALEN/README.md

 - 👋 Hi, I’m Damir Alenov
 - 🎓 I’m currently a fourth-year BSc Computer Science student at FIT CTU in Prague.
-- 💻 I’m deepening my skills in TypeScript and web back-end development (Python/FastAPI, PHP/Symfony).
+- 💻 I’m deepening my skills in JavaScript and web back-end development (Python/FastAPI, PHP/Symfony).
 - 🐳 I’m currently working on a web application for an oil & gas company, building REST APIs and optimizing database performance.
 - 🚀 I’m looking to collaborate on open-source projects around backend services, automation, and data systems.
 - 📫 How to reach me: